sysfce2/AviSynth_Yadifmod2/avisynth/readme.md

 		Controls which cpu optimizations are used.

-		 0 = Use C routine.
+		 0 = Use C++ routine.
-		 1 = Use SSE2 routine.
+		 1 = Use SSE2 + SSE routine if possible.
+When SSE2 can't be used, fallback to 0.
-		 2 = Use SSE2 + SSSE3 routine if possible.
+		 2 = Use SSSE3 + SSE2 + SSE routine if possible.
 When SSSE3 can't be used, fallback to 1.
+		 3 = Use SSE4.1 + SSSE3 + SSE2 + SSE routine if possible.
+When SSE4.1 can't be used, fallback to 2.
+		 4 = Use SSE4.1 + SSSE3 + SSE2 + AVX routine if possible.
+When AVX can't be used, fallback to 3.
-		 3 = Use AVX2 routine if possible.
-When AVX2 can't be used, fallback to 2.(default)
+		 others = Use AVX2 + AVX routine if possible.
+When AVX2 can't be used, fallback to 4.(default)

 ### Note:

-		- yadifmod2_avx2.dll is for AVX2 supported CPUs.(it is compiled with /arch:AVX2).
+		- yadifmod2_avx.dll is for AVX supported CPUs.(it is compiled with /arch:AVX).

 ### Changelog: